 We discovered that there was camping at Gardonne for tomorrow, but the only camping at Sainte-Foy, our destination in two days’ time, was six kilometres further down the river, near Saint-Antoine-de-Breuilh.

-From there we wandered down into the lovely maze of the old town, where cars were banned and many of the streets were staircases.
+Then we wandered down into the lovely maze of the old town, where cars were banned and many of the streets were staircases.
 The church of Saint-Jacques was centuries older than the cathedral higher up, and presided over the original village on the river.

-In a little square stood a statue of Cyrano de Bergerac, the hero of a nineteenth-century romantic tragedy, in which Cyrano, talented but ugly, selflessly helps his friend to maintain the affections of the woman that they both love.
+In a little square stood a statue of Cyrano de Bergerac, the hero of a nineteenth-century romantic tragedy, in which Cyrano, talented but ugly, selflessly helps his friend to obtain the affections of the woman that they both love.

 There was a real Cyrano de Bergerac, but the one in the play is not him, and indeed has no connection with Begerac.
 This has not stopped the town from cashing in on his name.

-While we were sipping our cold rosé at an outdoor table, we heard sweet singing coming from a massive wooden door that stood open nearby.
+While we were sipping our cold rosé at an outdoor table, we heard beautiful singing coming from a massive wooden door that stood open nearby.
 Out of curiosity we went in and found ourselves in a cloister, with ivy-clad walls, wooden balconies and a great leaning tree.

 There was a concert in progress; a celestial soprano and a pianist were performing to a seated audience.
 It was the cloister of the seventeenth-century convent of Les Récollets.